Azure/batch-shipyard/docs/25-batch-shipyard-platform-image-support.md

 | MicrosoftWindowsServer | WindowsServerSemiAnnual | Datacenter-Core-1803-with-Containers-smalldisk |     |         |      X      |                |

 ## Notes
-1. IB/RDMA is supported for this host OS with a custom image.
+1. IB/RDMA is supported for this host OS with a custom image unless utilizing the native conversion option.
 Please see the [packer](../contrib/packer) scripts and consult the [custom image guide](63-batch-shipyard-custom-images.md) for information on how to create a compliant custom image.
 2. Native conversion of this platform image will enable IB/RDMA automatically.